Roewe RX5: Third generation (AS33, 2022)

 Images of the third generation Roewe RX5 was released in March 2022.
 The third generation RX5 is powered by a 1.5 liter turbo engine codenamed 15FDE producing a maximum power output of 188 hp mated to a 7-speed wet dual clutch transmission.
 The engine is the updated version of the second generation Blue Core powertrain of SAIC.

 eRX5

 The third generation Roewe RX5 is also available as a plug-in hybrid variant called the Roewe eRX5.
 The PHEV variant is powered by SAIC's Blue Core GS61 1.5-litre turbo VTGI engine developing 138 kW and an electric motor with a maximum output of 180 kW and 570 Nm.
 The transmission is a 10-speed automatic gearbox.
 Top speed of the eRX5 is 200 km/h and acceleration from 0 to 100 km/h takes 6.9 seconds, fuel consumption is 3.3 L/100km.

 D5X

-The Roewe D5X is the hybrid variant of the third generation Roewe RX5.
+The Roewe D5X is the Plug-in hybrid variant of the third generation Roewe RX5.
 The D5X is powered by the DMH system consisting of a 1.5-liter Turbo engine producing 110kW and an electric motor producing 153kW.